-In Overcome GMAT Exam Anxiety: Breathe!, we learned about the breathing and its ability to stimulate the relaxing effects of the SNS, as well as a little about mindfulness, and its ability to reduce stress and enhance your performance.
-In this post, we are going to take on directly the juggernaut of your stress: viz, your thoughts.
+In the last post, we learned about the breathing and its ability to stimulate the relaxing effects of the PNS, as well as a little about mindfulness, and its ability to reduce stress and enhance your performance on the GMAT.
+In this post, we are going to take on directly the juggernaut of your stress: your thoughts.

 Your Thoughts vs. You